|Guide||♦||26 Triplogs||0 Topics|

 The Crystal Forest trail is a relatively easily trail through some of the most spectacular deposits of petrified wood found in Petrified Forest National Park.
 The name Crystal Forest comes from the abundant crystals that were preserved in Petrified Wood here.
 If you look carefully you can still find an abundance of crystals in the petrified wood here.

-Warning: Do not collect any petrified wood, or any other mineral, plant, animal or other cultural and historic objects from the park.
-These treasures are timeless, pricelesss, and irreplaceable.
+Do not collect any petrified wood, or any other mineral, plant, animal or other cultural and historic objects from the park.
+These treasures are timeless, priceless, and irreplaceable.
 Please leave the resources in the park so that future generations can enjoy them as well.

 The trail is paved and fairly short and easy.
 However you would be surprised how many people refuse to walk this great trail when I mention that it happens to be an astonishing three quarters of one mile long.
 Many visitors to Petrified Forest seem to have 3 main goals.